Wyeth Pharmaceuticals Inc., a subsidiary of Pfizer Inc.

 The following adverse reactions have been identified during post approval use of TORISEL.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to readily estimate their frequency or establish a causal relationship to drug exposure.

-The following adverse reactions have been observed in patients receiving temsirolimus: rhabdomyolysis, Stevens-Johnson Syndrome, and complex regional pain syndrome (reflex sympathetic dystrophy).
+The following adverse reactions have been observed in patients receiving temsirolimus: rhabdomyolysis, Stevens-Johnson Syndrome, complex regional pain syndrome (reflex sympathetic dystrophy), pancreatitis, cholecystitis, and cholelithiasis.

 There are also post-marketing reports of temsirolimus extravasations resulting in swelling, pain, warmth, and erythema.

 Co-administration of TORISEL with rifampin, a potent CYP3A4/5 inducer, had no significant effect on temsirolimus Cmax (maximum concentration) and AUC (area under the concentration versus the time curve) after intravenous administration, but decreased sirolimus Cmax by 65% and AUC by 56% compared to TORISEL treatment alone.
 If alternative treatment cannot be administered, a dose adjustment should be considered [see Dosage and Administration (2.4)].

 Co-administration of TORISEL with ketoconazole, a potent CYP3A4 inhibitor, had no significant effect on temsirolimus Cmax or AUC; however, sirolimus AUC increased 3.1-fold, and Cmax increased 2.2-fold compared to TORISEL alone.
 If alternative treatment cannot be administered, a dose adjustment should be considered [see Dosage and Administration (2.4)].

 Pregnancy Category D [see Warnings and Precautions (5.14)].